Anthony-Leblanc/Studies/Engineer/3rd_year/DAT250_AdvancedSoftwareTechnologies/dat250-expass6.md

 __ Update__
 I've been able to understand how to implement CRUD https, create methods and bind them to users actions after more time spenting to this assignment.

-To start the application, I used the following command : **json-server --watch db.json**, then start the application.
+To start the application, I used the following command : json-server --watch db.json Then start the application.
 ```

 ## Links to code